quasar-gfx/QUASAR/README.md

 # ![logo](docs/images/quasar_logo.png)

+## What is QUASAR?

+`QUASAR` is a remote rendering system that represents scenes as compressed quads, enabling temporally consistent and bandwidth-adaptive streaming for high-quality, real-time visualization.

+This repository provides baseline implementations of remote rendering systems designed to support and accelerate research in the field.

+It includes a custom deferred rendering system with support for PBR materials, dynamic lighting, and shadows, a scene loader compatible with GLTF, OBJ, and FBX formats, and multiple reprojection techniques including [ATW](https://developers.meta.com/horizon/blog/asynchronous-timewarp-examined/), [MeshWarp](https://dl.acm.org/doi/10.1145/253284.253292), [QuadStream](https://jozef.hladky.de/projects/QS/), and [QUASAR](https://github.com/EdwardLu2018/QUASAR).

+We also include an OpenXR client that runs the same renderer, which can be found [here](https://github.com/EdwardLu2018/QUASAR-client).

 ## Install Dependencies

+Note that any simulator or server code assumes at least OpenGL 4.3.
+Scene viewing and client code assumes at least OpenGL 4.1 or OpenGL ES 3.2.

 ### Ubuntu (reccomended)

+NVIDIA GPUs with CUDA are *highly* reccomended, especially for streaming servers.
+Ubuntu machines with NVIDIA GPUs can run the scene viewer, simulators, streaming servers, and clients.

-NVIDIA GPUs with CUDA are highly reccomended.
-For the server, 16 GB or more of VRAM is reccomended, though 8 GB could work for some scenes.
-Tested on RTX 3070, RTX 3090, and RTX 4090 with CUDA 12 and up.
+For any simulator or server code, at least 16 GB of VRAM is reccomended, though 8 GB can work for some scenes and techniques.
+Tested on machines with RTX 3070, RTX 3090, and RTX 4090 with CUDA 12 and up.

 ```
 sudo apt install cmake libglew-dev libao-dev libmpg123-dev ffmpeg libavdevice-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libswresample-dev libavfilter-dev